Renovation and Expansion FAQ

 When did discussions begin on this project?

 We received the budget approval on the project in late September, and began to move forward discussing preliminary designs with faculty, staff and students in the fall of 2016, offering several opportunities to give input.
 We advised students, faculty and staff that opportunities for discussion would continue as we learn more about the process.
-All of the college’s stakeholders – students, faculty and staff – have been and will be kept informed as we move throughout this process.
+All of the college’s stakeholders – students, faculty, staff and alumni – have been and will be kept informed as we move throughout this process.

 How will these building improvements and modifications improve the campus?